-- The continent in general is reflected in "Africa" by Toto, which is a song about the hunger and poverty there.
+- The continent in general is reflected in "Africa" by Toto, about a social worker who becomes obsessed with the continent and has a somewhat romanticized view of it.

 - Algiers: Mentioned in "Broken Flag" by Patti Smith from her album Wave.